Mental Health Visa Sponsorship Jobs in Washington

 Which companies sponsor visas for mental health professionals in Washington?

 Hospital systems and integrated health networks are the most active sponsors in Washington.
-Virginia Mason Franciscan Health, Providence Health and Services, MultiCare Health System, Seattle Children's, and the University of Washington Medical Center have documented histories of sponsoring H-1B and J-1 visas for licensed mental health roles.
+Virginia Mason Franciscan Health, Providence Health and Services, MultiCare Health System, Seattle Children's, and the University of Washington Medical Center have documented histories of sponsoring H-1B visa and J-1 visas for licensed mental health roles.
 Federally qualified health centers like NeighborCare Health also sponsor, particularly for underserved community positions.

 Which visa types are most common for mental health roles in Washington?